dashparty/dashwallet-desktop/README.md

-FreeWallet - Desktop Wallet
+DashWallet - Desktop Wallet
 ---
-FreeWallet is a free wallet which supports Bitcoin and Counterparty.
+DashWallet is a free wallet which supports Dash (DASH) and Dashparty.

 Build Notes
 ---